 Compliance Impact

 Urgency: Medium - Not immediate mandates, as this is a consultation response with voluntary 2026 start, but proactive preparation is essential for large listed firms facing AMF scrutiny on 2025/2026 statements.
-Matters due to potential burden reduction (57% fewer datapoints) balanced by AMF's push f
+Matters due to potential burden reduction (57% fewer datapoints) balanced by AMF's push for investor-critical details like quantitative climate effects, aligning EU CSRD with global ISSB standards amid supervisory ramp-up.

 Asset ManagerBankAll Firms